Fees at Trent University:

 Fees are charged based on the number of credits a student is registered in each semester.
 For the Benefits and Transit fees, these are only charged in the semester in which you begin your studies i.e. Fall or Winter but not both.
 Summer semester students will not be charged any TCSA or Associated Levy fees if they have paid those fees in the preceeding academic term.
 For new summer start students who have not previous paid these fees, the per credit TCSA Membership, food bank and clubs fees will be applied.

-*Students may choose to opt out of this coverage, with alternative coverage, during the opt out period.
+Students may choose to opt out of the Trent Student Benefits Plan, with alternative coverage, during the opt out period.
 Please see our benefits page for complete details.

 Associated Levy Fees